openshift/kube-compare/README.md

-Another option is the builtin diff command: diff -t -y -w <(yq 'sort_keys(..)' /path/to/reference/config/cr) <(yq 'sort_keys(..)' /path/to/input/cr ) The command works well on Comparison of two offline files but doesn't handle one-to-many matches and does not supress known managed fields and expected user variations.
+Another option is the builtin diff command: diff -t -y -w <(yq 'sort_keys(..)' /path/to/reference/config/cr) <(yq 'sort_keys(..)' /path/to/input/cr ) The command works well on Comparison of two offline files but doesn't handle one-to-many matches and does not suppress known managed fields and expected user variations.